First Citizens BancShares, Inc. Series E Depositary Shares research snapshot

 FCNCN AI Stock Analysis

 FCNCN AI stock analysis treats FCNCN as a depositary share in First Citizens BancShares Series E 6.625% non-cumulative perpetual preferred stock, not as First Citizens common stock.
-At the July 11, 2026 data cutoff, the last independently located quote was $25.31 on June 30, while the security has a $25 liquidation preference, a stated 6.625% fixed dividend rate through March 15, 2031, and no maturity date.
-The income case depends on First Citizens continuing to authorize dividends and retaining regulatory capital, while the main risks are non-cumulative dividends, interest-rate resets, call risk, issuer credit risk, and thin trading data.
+At the August 2, 2026 data cutoff, FCNCN closed at $24.82 on July 31, 2026, after an after-hours quote of $24.94, with a 52-week range of $23.74 to $25.64 and a dividend yield of about 6.65% to 6.67%.
+The security has a $25 liquidation preference, a stated 6.625% fixed dividend rate through March 15, 2031, no maturity date, and it began trading in February 2026.
+The first dividend payment was scheduled for June 15, 2026.
+The income case depends on First Citizens continuing to authorize dividends and retaining regulatory capital, while the main risks are non-cumulative dividends, the March 2031 rate reset, call risk, issuer credit risk, and modest trading volume.
 This page is for informational use only and is not investment advice.

 Current price